Alexandrian riots (38 CE): Riots in 40 CE

+Eyewitness account

 The sole source is Philo of Alexandria, himself a Jew, who witnessed the riots and afterwards led the Jewish delegation to Caligula, and requested the re-establishment of legal Jewish residence in Alexandria.
 Philo's writings on the topic are found in two sources: In Flaccum (meaning "Against Flaccus"), which is wholly devoted to the riots, and Legatio ad Gaium (meaning "Embassy to Caligula"), which makes some references to the event in its introduction.

 Scholarly research around the subject has been divided on certain points, including whether the Alexandrian Jews fought to keep their citizenship or to acquire it, whether they evaded the payment of the poll-tax or prevented any attempts to impose it on them, and whether they were safeguarding their identity against the Greeks or against the Egyptians.

 Terminology

 Sandra Gambetti states that "[s]cholars have frequently labeled the Alexandrian events of 38 CE as the first pogrom in history, and have often explained them in terms of an ante litteram explosion of anti-Semitism."
 In her book The Alexandrian Riots of 38 CE and the Persecution of the Jews (2009), however, Gambetti "deliberately avoids any words or expressions that in any way connect, explicitly or implicitly, the Alexandrian events of 38 CE to later events in modern...
-Jewish experience" as – in her view – this would "require[] a comparative re-discussion of two historical frames".
+Jewish experience" as – in her view – this would "require a comparative re-discussion of two historical frames".

 Adalbert Polacek referred to the event as a holocaust in his work Holocaust, Two Millennia Ago, a characterization that Miriam Pucci Ben Zeev believes is "misleading and methodologically unsound."